-First, both tone substitution (55a) and contour metathesis in (55b) produce complications for a strictly output-driven account, e.g., the necessity to invoke special mechanisms such as sympathy, conjoined or targeted constraints.
-In §5 we saw that the most straightforward analysis is a direct mapping one.
+First, as we saw in previous sections, contour metathesis in (55b), which is the most literal interpretation of R F, presents considerable difficulties for a strictly output-driven account, i.e. one that does not invoke special mechanisms such as sympathy or targeted constraints.
+Instead, in §5, we saw that the most straightforward analysis is a direct mapping one.